fedora-java/jurand/README.md

-Class name matching can be done two ways: **`-n`** to match simple class names or **`-p`** to match the fully qualified name (if at all present in that form in the sources) against the provided regex pattern.
+Class name matching can be done two ways: **`-n`** to match simple class names or **`-p`** to match the fully qualified name (if at all present in that form in the sources) against the provided (extended POSIX) regex pattern.
 These options can be specified multiple times.

 The tool writes the results to standard output unless **`-i`** option is specified in which case it will replace the original files' content.